Home » Indian History » First IAS Officer of India

 Satyendranath Tagore, who joined the Indian Civil Service (ICS) in 1864, is considered the first IAS officer of India.
 As the son of Maharshi Debendranath Tagore and Sarada Devi, his achievement inspired many Indians to take the ICS exam.
 His work as an IAS officer not only involved public service but also the welfare of society.

 The IAS is crucial to India’s government, with officers working in various government bodies to carry out policies and manage operations.
 Understanding the role and history of the IAS is important for those aspiring to join.
-Satyendranath Tagore’s journey as the first IAS officer covers the way for future generations.
+Satyendranath Tagore’s journey as the first IAS officer not only paved the way for future generations but also marked a significant milestone in India’s civil service history, reflecting dedication, resilience, and the evolving nature of public administration.

 First IAS Officer of India